Sauco82/gurutest/README.md

 Write `node src/convertToMorse.js I AM IN TROUBLE` in the console to get the Morse conversion of the stdin

 Write `node src/convertFileToMorse.js` to convert to Morse assets/message.txt

+Write `node src/convertFileToMorse.js obfuscate` to convert to Morse and obfuscate assets/message.txt